 Raincoats with hoods are essential for outdoor rain play.
 And there are tons of options, from full rain suits (akin to snowsuits) to adorable yellow slickers and rain pants.
 Shop some of our favorites below.

 Rain hardly stops the big kids from playing outside either.
-Whether they’re waiting at the bus stop, playing during recess, or walking the dog, a quality raincoat can keep them dry too.
+Whether they’re waiting at the bus stop, playing during recess, or on a family walk with the dog, a quality raincoat is an important wardrobe essential.

 Kids Rain Boots